24 Top-Rated Attractions & Places to Visit in the French Pyrenees

 Top Sites of the Hautes-Pyrénées (Pyrenees Mountains)

-Experience the joy of visiting a truly spectacular sight.
-The Cirque de Gavarnie is nature's version of a cathedral and offers a soul-inspiring encounter with nature.
-The Cirque is a circular ring of mountainous granite walls, which seem to enclose the valley as if it were the gigantic nave of a church.
+Nature's version of a cathedral, the Cirque de Gavarnie is a circular ring of mountainous granite walls that enclose the valley as if it were the gigantic nave of a church.
 The sheer rock walls of the Cirque were formed by the erosion of glaciers millions of years ago.
-The highest summits are the Pics du Marboré au Taillon, which rise to over 3,000 meters.
-Adding to the beauty of the scene are a pristine mountain stream that rushes down the valley, crossed by small footbridges, and numerous waterfalls.
-The Grande Cascade, which has its source in Spanish territory, is the highest waterfall in Europe, with a drop of 422 meters.
+The highest summits are the Pics du Marboré au Taillon, rising to over 3,000 meters.
+Adding to the tranquility is a gurgling stream that rushes down the valley, crossed by small footbridges, and numerous waterfalls.
+The Grande Cascade is the highest waterfall in Europe, with a drop of 422 meters.

-There is a pleasant walking path that begins in Gavarnie village, runs past the Hôtel du Cirque, and follows the stream to the head of the valley.
-The trail has almost no incline, offering a gentle stroll rather than a hike.
-Enjoy the scenery of small alpine chalets and grazing goats, listen to the gurgling stream and the chirping birds, and admire the grandeur of the Cirque's soaring snow-dusted peaks.
-The circular walk takes about one hour.
-For those seeking a more challenging trail, head to the Brèche de Roland (2,804 meters) that is better suited for advanced hikers.
-The Cirque de Gavarnie is part of the Parc National des Pyrénées (National Park of the Pyrenees Mountains).
-Encompassing 45,707 hectares of protected land, it is one of France's ten national parks.
+There is a gentle walking path that begins in Gavarnie village, runs past the Hôtel du Cirque, and follows the stream to the head of the valley.
+The idyllic scenery is filled with little chirping birds, small alpine chalets, and grazing goats on the green hills, with the Cirque's soaring snow-dusted peaks in the background.
+Advanced hikers will appreciate the more challenging trail at the Brèche de Roland.
+The Cirque de Gavarnie is part of the Parc National des Pyrénées (National Park of the Pyrenees Mountains), one of France's ten national parks.

 Accommodation: Where to Stay in Lourdes